Wernjie0713/Wernjie0713/README.md

 Apart from that, I've always been fascinated by digital technology, which ultimately led me to pursue a degree in computer science.
 I'm excited to see where this path takes me and am eager to continue exploring all the opportunities that come my way.

+### :man_technologist: About Me :

+- 📆 13/07/2003
+- 🏫 Study at University Technology Malaysia
+- 📝 Learning SPECIAL TOPIC IN DATA ENGINEERING

 ### 🌱 I’m currently learning...
 **SECP3204-[Software Engineering (WBL)](https://github.com/drshahizan/software-engineering)**